iamemilio/agent-p/Readme.md

             concurrent-requests: 3  # number of concurrent requests sent each time a request is sent
 ```

+You **must** replace the following values with your own:
-Relpace the `app.image` with the location of your image in a public container registry.
-The example shows a working golang example image, `"quay.io/emiliogarcia_1/example-app:latest"`.
-When you generate your boilerplate config file, it will say, `"YOUR APP CONTAINER IMAGE"`.
-Make sure you replace this.
+- `app.image`: the location of your image in a public container registry; example: `"quay.io/emiliogarcia_1/example-app:latest"`
+- `traffic-driver.service-endpoint`: the http endpoint the traffic driver will hit; example: "/"

 **NOTE** that the total number of requests per second is traffic.requests-per-second * traffic.concurrent-requests.